What is the solution?

 #5 Limit the use of dyes, pigments and inks

 Dyes, pigments and inks impact the recyclability and biodegradability of packaging.
-Avoid them wherever possible or look for alternatives.
+Avoid them wherever possible or look for alternatives, such as using brown instead of bleached cardboard.

 #6 Eliminate single-use plastic food packaging